Becoming You With Julie

 Vegan spring rolls

-Easy fresh vegan spring rolls made with rice paper wrappers, rice noodles, fresh vegetables, herbs, and a Thai peanut sauce.
-A light, refreshing meal or appetizer perfect for warm weather.
+These fresh vegan spring rolls are made with rice paper wrappers, rice noodles, crisp vegetables, and herbs, then served with a creamy peanut sauce or egg roll dipping sauce for a light, refreshing plant-based meal.

-If you’re into easy, flavor-packed meals, you’ll love my sticky maple glazed tofu bowl with creamy chipotle sauce, Thai noodle salad, and this vegan egg roll bowl.
+If you’re into easy, flavor-packed meals, you’ll love my maple-glazed crispy tofu rice bowl, thai noodle salad, and this vegan egg roll in a bowl recipe.

 Vegan spring rolls

 I’ve loved Asian food for as long as I can remember.
-And these fresh spring rolls with spicy Thai peanut sauce are easily one of my favorites.
-(I know I say that a lot — but it’s true...)
+And these fresh spring rolls are easily one of my favorites, especially when paired with this spicy Thai peanut sauce.

 Jump to: